Jennelle186/Sales-and-Inventory-System/README.md

 Install Node.js if you do not have it installed in your computer.
 You may download it here: https://drive.google.com/file/d/1WOHd12aIlEatNaarHFP91bU62LfvB2gr/view

+## How to open the project in Visual Studio Code

+Download the zip files of this project.

+Unzip the files and open Visual Studio Code.

+Click on Open Folder and locate the folder of the unzip files and click on it.

 ## Available Scripts